flowsforapex/apex-flowsforapex/docs/configurationParameters.md

 # Flows for APEX Configuration Parameter Options

+Configuration parameters can be changed from the Flows for APEX application.

 ### Configuring Event Logging

 Event logging is currently designed to be configurable, so that an installation can capture more or less event data depending upon business ad security needs.